 Certified community behavioral health clinics (CCBHCs) should establish or maintain a health information technology (HIT) system to support health improvement activities, such as population health management, quality improvement, reduction of disparities, research, and outreach.
 The HIT system should also support required reporting on data and quality measures.

 There is a nationwide effort to implement HIT and exchange electronic health information across a broad range of health care settings.
 Mental and behavioral health professionals are a part of this effort, which aims to establish effective shared communication across the care continuum.
-Learn more about SAMHSA's efforts to advance the use of HIT.

 The principal federal agency that coordinates HIT efforts is the Office of the National Coordinator for Health Information Technology (ONC), part of the Department of Health and Human Services (HHS).